Perseus: A Simple and Optimal High-Order Method for Variational Inequalities: Preliminaries and Technical Background

-\paragraph{Comments on weak versus strong solutions.} First, the montonicity assumption is assumed such that the \textit{averaged iterates} make sense and we have proved that the averaged iterates converge to an $\epsilon$-weak solution with a faster convergence rate of $O(\epsilon^{-2/(p+1)})$ in this setting (see Theorem~\ref{Thm:monotone-global}).
-Such bound is stronger than that for convergence rate of \textit{best iterates} to an $\epsilon$-strong solution under only the Minty condition (see Theorem~\ref{Thm:nonmonotone-global}).
-Further, if we impose the montonicity assumption, we conjecture that the rate of convergence to an $\epsilon$-strong solution can be improved from $O(\epsilon^{-2/p})$ to $O(\epsilon^{-2/(p+1)})$.
-Such result has been achieved for the case of $p=1$~\citep{Diakonikolas-2020-Halpern}.
-However, it is worth mentioning that the first-order method in~\citet{Diakonikolas-2020-Halpern} is different from first-order extragradient method and first-order dual extrapolation method which are known to achieve an optimal convergence to an $\epsilon$-weak solution.
-As far as we know, it remains unclear how to design the high-order generalization of such new Halpern iteration methods.
-Finally, the complexity bound of $O(\epsilon^{-2/(p+1)})$ could not be derived beyond the monotone setting if only the Minty condition holds.
+which measures the optimality of a point $\hat{x} \in \XCal$ achieved by iterative solution methods; see~\citep[e.g.,][]{Dang-2015-Convergence,Iusem-2017-Extragradient,Kannan-2019-Optimal,Song-2020-Optimistic}.
+It is worth noting that the boundedness of $\XCal$ and the continuity of $F$ guarantee that the residue function is well defined.
+Formally, we have \begin{definition} A point $\hat{\x} \in \XCal$ is an \emph{$\epsilon$-strong solution} to the nonmonotone VI corresponding to $F: \br^d \rightarrow \br^d$ and $\XCal \subseteq \br^d$ if we have $\textsc{res}(\hat{x}) \leq \epsilon$.
+If $\epsilon = 0$, then $\hat{x} \in \XCal$ is a \emph{strong solution}. \end{definition} There are many application problems that can be formulated as nonmonotone VIs satisfying the Minty condition, such as competitive exchange economies~\citep{Brighi-2002-Characterizations} and product pricing~\citep{Choi-1990-Product,Gallego-2014-Dynamic,Ewerhart-2014-Cournot}.
+In addition, the Minty condition restricted to nonconvex optimization was adopted for analyzing the convergence of stochastic gradient descent for deep learning~\citep{Li-2017-Convergence} and it has found real-world applications~\citep{Kleinberg-2018-Alternative}. \paragraph{Comments on weak versus strong solutions.} First, the montonicity assumption is assumed such that the \textit{averaged iterates} make sense and we have proved that the averaged iterates converge to an $\epsilon$-weak solution with a faster convergence rate of $O(\epsilon^{-2/(p+1)})$ in this setting (see Theorem~\ref{Thm:monotone-global}).
+Such a bound is stronger than that for convergence rate of \textit{best iterates} to an $\epsilon$-strong solution under only the Minty condition (see Theorem~\ref{Thm:nonmonotone-global}).
+Further, if we impose the monotonicity assumption, we conjecture that the rate of convergence to an $\epsilon$-strong solution can be improved from $O(\epsilon^{-2/p})$ to $O(\epsilon^{-2/(p+1)})$.
+Such a result has been achieved for the case of $p=1$~\citep{Diakonikolas-2020-Halpern}.
+However, it is worth mentioning that the first-order method in~\citet{Diakonikolas-2020-Halpern} is different from the first-order extragradient method and the first-order dual extrapolation method which are known to achieve an optimal convergence to an $\epsilon$-weak solution.
+It remains unclear how to design a high-order generalization of such new Halpern iteration methods.
+Finally, the complexity bound of $O(\epsilon^{-2/(p+1)})$ can not be extended beyond the monotone setting if only the Minty condition holds.
 Indeed, the key ingredient for proving the complexity bound of $O(\epsilon^{-2/(p+1)})$ is the use of averaged iterates in our new method.
-Such averaging technique is standard for the monotone setting but is not known to be valid yet when only the Minty condition holds.
-In addition, the fast convergence of Halpern iteration in~\citet{Diakonikolas-2020-Halpern} for achieving an $\epsilon$-strong solution heavily relies on the monotonicity assumption and could not be extended to the setting when only the Minty condition holds.
+Such an averaging technique is known to be crucial for the monotone setting~\citep{Magnanti-1997-Averaging} but is not known to be valid when only the Minty condition holds.
+In addition, the fast convergence of Halpern iteration in~\citet{Diakonikolas-2020-Halpern} for achieving an $\epsilon$-strong solution heavily relies on the monotonicity assumption and does not extend to the setting when only the Minty condition holds.
 We would be very surprised if the optimal complexity bound for the monotone setting (note that we have established the matching lower bound) can be achieved for the setting when only the Minty condition holds.
-Even for the case of $p=1$, we are not aware of any relevant results and evidences.
-This topic is very intriguing but we believe that it is beyond the scope of our paper.
+Even for the case of $p=1$, we are not aware of any relevant supporting evidence.
+Further exploration of this topic is beyond the scope of our paper.